-Pooja collaborates with Professor Ellen Markman (Markman Lab) at Stanford University on developmental and social psychology research at the intersections of motivation, gender gaps, stereotype formation, mindsets, belief systems, leadership and self-efficacy.
+Pooja collaborates with Markman Lab at Stanford University on developmental and social psychology research at the intersections of motivation, gender gaps, stereotype formation, belief systems and leadership.
 She is currently a co-author of a working study investigating the potential for language used in motivational, feminist-style Children’s books to backfire and unintentionally result in a lack of motivation to lead.

 BOOK: The 3-Day Reset